Kotlinlearncs.online LogoJava

 / Version: 2020.9.0

 Create a class called Student that inherits from a class called Person.
 (Do not create Person.
 It is already available.)
-Define a single Student constructor that takes a String? argument (name) and an Int argument (university ID number).
-You should call the Person constructor and pass that String argument.
+Define a single Student constructor that takes a String? value (name) and an Int value (university ID number), in that order.
+You should call the Person constructor and pass the String argument.
 (You don't need to do anything else with it.)
-You should also provide a public getter named getID for the student ID.
+Provide a publicly-readable but not writable property ID storing the university ID number.
 Reject negative ID numbers using require.

 Overriding Inherited Methods